-John Hambrook has been a snow warden for two years.
-He decided to join up after retiring and now helps help clear snow and ice from the pavements and footpaths around Whaley Bridge.
+John Hambrook has been a snow warden for 2 years.
+He decided to join up after retiring and now helps clear snow and ice from the pavements and footpaths around Whaley Bridge.

 Take a look at this clip to find out more about how volunteers help us deal with winter weather in their local community.